Engage Your Employees Effectively

 In a nutshell, employees quit when they don’t feel supported, valued, and trusted by the company in both their work and personal lives.

 - According to Gallup, it costs U.S. businesses $1 trillion per year to replace employees who voluntarily leave.
-Or, to put it another way: replacing an employee can cost up to two times their annual salary.

 - High turnover affects employee performance and morale.
 When workers leave, other team members must work to compensate for the labor loss, which can cause them to feel overworked, less engaged, and less productive.
 U.S. Companies lose up to $550 billion every year because of disengaged employees.